 The College and RFT agree that the full amount of the high demand allocation should to the fullest extent possible be distributed as salary through the last payroll date for the current fiscal year (July 10).
-This agreement, retroactive from July (Summer Quarter) 2020 which supercedes the previous Memorandum of Understanding from December 9, 2021, is effective retroactively from July 1, 2021 through June 30, 2021 and will be revisited separate from full scope bargaining, pending ongoing, dedicated high demand funding as allocated by the Legislature, and the interests of the faculty and College.
+This agreement, which supersedes the previous Memorandum of Understanding from December 9, 2021, is effective retroactively from July 1, 2021 through June 30, 2022 and will be revisited separate from full scope bargaining, pending ongoing, dedicated high demand funding as allocated by the Legislature, and the interests of the faculty and College.